 This people-pleasing pattern usually isn't random — losing yourself in others often started as a way to stay safe.

-The pattern that helped you survive early on can become a trap later.
-When you're always focused outward, it can feel like the people closest to you might leave if you stop giving — and that fear often connects to a deeper fear of being left behind.
+When you're always focused outward, the fear often connects to a deeper fear of being left behind.

 Including Yourself Again